What Is Secure Digital Transformation?

-The definition of secure digital transformation depends a lot on who you ask.
-CIO Magazine defines digital transformation as a necessary disruption—one that fundamentally changes how organizations deliver value to their customers.
+Secure digital transformation is defined as a necessary disruption—one that fundamentally changes how organizations deliver value to their customers.
 More specifically, it’s viewed as the use of modern digital technologies and processes to empower organizations to operate more efficiently, intelligently, and rapidly.

 Most people agree about the role that cloud and mobile technologies play in digital transformation, but when you add in the word “secure,” there is little consensus about how to do it.
 Security vendors that have built their offerings on the use of firewalls, and those that have created point products that comprise the gateway security stack, have had to adapt to the modern landscape in which hardware anchored in the data center, and security tied to a trusted network, have little relevance.